nghiadt22-pl/ocrlab/.ai/epic-1/story-1.story.md

   - Queue message was successfully created for processing
   - The file metadata was returned with status "processing"
   - Other endpoints (folders, files, usage) are returning mock data as expected

+### Frontend Component Testing
+- **Status**: Tested
+- **Test Results**:
+  - Successfully created test files for Billing, Header, and App components
+  - Verified component rendering and user interactions
+  - Tested tab switching in the Billing component
+  - Tested navigation links and active state in the Header component
+  - Tested routing in the App component
+  - All tests passed successfully
+- **Notes**:
+  - Used Vitest and React Testing Library for testing
+  - Created mocks for authentication and routing
+  - Implemented the frontend-testing rule to ensure all components are tested
+  - Test coverage includes component rendering, user interactions, and state changes

+### API and Database Testing
+- **Status**: Tested
+- **Test Results**:
+  - Successfully created test files for API endpoints and database interactions
+  - Verified all API endpoints (folders, files, upload, search, usage, document indexing)
+  - Tested error handling for missing user ID and server errors
+  - Tested database interactions with Azure Blob Storage, Azure Queue, and Azure Search
+  - All tests passed successfully
+- **Notes**:
+  - Used Vitest for testing framework
+  - Created comprehensive mocks for Azure services (Blob Storage, Queue, Search)
+  - Implemented tests for both normal operation and mock mode
+  - Test coverage includes:
+    - API endpoint request/response validation
+    - File upload and download operations
+    - Queue message sending and receiving
+    - Document indexing and searching
+    - Error handling scenarios
+  - Tests are designed to run without actual Azure resources by using mocks

 ## Dev Notes